jeantessier/book-reviews/_posts/2019-01-01-built-as-microservices.md

 * User requests to be forgotten
     ![User requests to be forgotten]({{ site.baseurl }}/assets/images/2019-01-01-sequence-diagram-delete-user.png)

-I'm using [sdedit](http://sdedit.sourceforge.net/) for the sequence diagrams, but it is having trouble generating the graphic outputs.
-I suspect it's a problem with the Java version I'm using.

 I did the architecture overview in Google Docs.
 It works, but I am still getting used to it.
+I'm using [sdedit](http://sdedit.sourceforge.net/) for the sequence diagrams.